-Welcome to a list of mouse cursor highlighters for Windows.
-So you may be looking for some ways to improve your presentations, or just trying to create better tutorial videos.
-Well, I faced the same problem while trying to create better tutorials on YouTube, and thought that mouse highlighters should be a pretty common thing.
+Welcome to a list of free mouse cursor highlighters for Windows.
+So you are looking for ways to improve your presentations or want to create better tutorial videos.
+Well, I faced the same problem while trying to create better tutorial videos on YouTube.

-But as it turns out, I only managed to find a few mouse highlighters after a lot of searching.
+I thought that mouse highlighters should be a pretty common thing, but as it turns out, I only managed to find a few mouse highlighters after a lot of searching.
 So here they are, along with an alternative.
-Hope it will help to save you hours of searching – Read on!
+Hope this will help to save you hours of searching – Read on!

 1) POINTER FOCUS